codr4life/snabl/README.md

 Snabl allows but doesn't require specifying types of function arguments and variables.

 #### Fixation
 Snabl allows reordering functions/operators and arguments within expressions to fit the problem being solved.
-Expressions may be divided using ```,``` which evaluates the rest of the expression separately as an argument, enclosed in ```()``` which evaluates the enclosed expression the same way; and divided using ```;``` which executes the current function before evaluating the rest separately.
+Expressions may be divided using ```,``` which evaluates the rest of the expression separately as an argument; enclosed in ```()``` which evaluates the enclosed expression the same way; and divided using ```;``` which executes the current function before evaluating the rest separately.

 ```
 func: fib<Int> Int (